ZIHAD22/ZIHAD22/README.md

 - 👋 Hi, I’m Zihad
 - 👀 I’m interested in learning AI
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning React Native
 - 📫 If you have a question!
 How to reach me ? than mail me on mdzihad.dev@gmail.com

 <!---